 CONSTITUTION

-I Title and Objects
+I Title and Objectives

 1. The club shall be called Dumfries Table Tennis Club.

-2. The objects of the club are (i) to play the game of Table Tennis, (ii) to encourage and develop interest in the game, (iii) to provide social activities and (iv) to purchase or take on lease premises within which the foregoing objects can be carried out.
+2. The objectives of the club are (i) to play the game of Table Tennis, (ii) to encourage and develop interest in the game at all levels, (iii) to provide social activities, (iv) to maintain and improve the Club premises on Shakespeare Street to support the aforementioned objectives. (v) where it does not conflict with the club’s primary objectives, to support other sport and community groups.

 II Management